Content Marketing for SaaS: How to Create a Winning Strategy

 5. Update Existing Content Regularly

 Unless your website is new, chances are you have pieces of content, some of which aren’t performing as well as you like.
 Content audits help identify content that needs to be improved or deleted.
-For instance, an audit can reveal content with broken links or site components not aligned with your SEO strategy.
+For instance, an audit can reveal content with broken links or site components not aligned with your SaaS SEO strategy.

 You don’t always have to create new content to improve your organic rankings.
 Content audits provide insight into underperforming and outdated content, which can be repurposed, updated, and optimized to align with your content marketing process.